 95. Date of effect of permits etc.

-[(1) repealed]
+[(1) deleted]

 (2) The surrender or cancellation of a permit, lease or licence as to all or some of the blocks in the permit area, lease area or licence area has effect on and from the day on which notice of the surrender or cancellation is published in the Gazette.